- Doctors & Departments

 Additionally, you can call Children's Colorado's ParentSmart Healthline™ at 720-777-0123 to speak with a registered nurse 24/7 who can help guide you to the best location.
 Children's Colorado also has a free mobile app with helpful resources on assessing your child's illness.

-And unlike other hospitals and urgent care locations, we partner with your child's pediatrician or your family doctor to make sure you receive integrated care.
+And unlike other hospitals and urgent care locations, we partner with your child's pediatrician or your family doctor to make sure we work together and communicate about your child’s care.

 There is no difference in the skill level of physicians staffing Children's Colorado's urgent care facilities and some of our emergency departments.
 We prepare our urgent care facilities to help kids who need medical attention for non-life-threatening conditions, like an ear infection or broken arm.

-Going to urgent care in a non-emergency situation can help ensure that our emergency departments do not become overwhelmed with patients who we can care for in a less resource-intensive unit.
+Going to urgent care in a non-emergency situation can help ensure that our emergency departments do not become overwhelmed with patients who do not need as many emergency resources.
 This can help all kids get the level of care they need, faster.

 Whether you go to a Children's Colorado urgent care or emergency department, it will be specially equipped to handle the unique needs of your child.